apache/cordova-docs/www/_posts/2017-03-30-screen-orientation-plugin.md

 1. Locking/unlocking the screen orientation.
 2. Accessing the current screen orientation.
-3. Addition of ‘onchange’ event handler to the screen.orientation object.
+3. Addition of 'onchange' event handler to the screen.orientation object.
 4. A Demo App.

 ### Locking/unlocking the screen orientation